 UBS is a large, multinational bank, with offices around the globe.
 This means that UBS financial advisors have access to a broad range of tools and research.
 On the other hand, it also means that UBS financial advisors may not have the flexibility of advisors at smaller firms to customize certain types of accounts.
 Therefore it’s important to make sure you understand the rules and limits of any particular program before signing up.

-UBS has been subject to more than 20 disciplinary rulings in the past decade.
+UBS has been subject to a number of disciplinary rulings in the past decade.
 Most recently, in September 2016, UBS was fined a total of $15 million by the SEC for actions regarding reverse convertible notes (RCNs).
 According to a UBS disclosure, the SEC order found that UBS “failed to reasonably supervise its RCN sales by failing to develop and implement adequate education and training for its Financial Advisors regarding certain aspects of single stock-linked RCNs.”

 Other fines and censures have been levied against UBS by the state of Vermont, the U.S. Department of Justice, FINRA, the North American Securities Administrators Association and the Pennsylvania Securities Commission.